justinszaro/justinszaro.com-doc/docs/React/packages/TanStackQuery/getting-started.md

 ### Recommendations

-- It is recommened to install the ESLint Plugin Query to help catch bugs and inconsistancies:
+- It is recommended to install the ESLint Plugin Query to help catch bugs and inconsistencies:

 #### NPM: